List of 8-bit computer hardware graphics: 15-bit RGB palettes

+The 15-bit RGB palette uses 5 bits for each of the red, green, and blue color components.
+This results in a (25)3 = 323 = 32,768-color palette (commonly known as Highcolor).

 MSX2+

 The MSX2+ series (released in 1988) features a Yamaha V9958 video chip which manages a 15-bit RGB palette internally encoded in YJK (up to 19,268 different colors from the 32,768 theoretically possible) and has additional screen modes.
 Although its graphical capabilities are similar, or even better than of those of 16-bit personal computers, MSX2 (see above) and MSX2+ are pure 8-bit machines.
 YJK color encoding can be viewed as a lossy compression technique; in the RGB to YJK conversion, the average red and green levels are preserved, but blue is subsampled.
 As a result of every four pixels sharing a chroma value, in mode 12 it is not possible to have vertical lines of a single color.
 This is only possible in modes 10 and 11 due to the additional 16-color direct palette.
 This can be used to mix 16 indexed colors with a rich colorful background, in what can be considered a primitive video overlay technique.